-The cause of colon polyps is unknown.
+The cause of most colon polyps is unknown.
 It may be partly due to hereditary factors.
-There is a genetic condition called polyposis coli.
-It causes thousands of adenomatous polyps throughout the bowel.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include:

 Depending on the size of the polyp, it may be removed.
 Large polyps are at high risk for becoming cancerous.
 They should be removed.
-Usually, polyps can be removed by colonoscopy.
+Usually, polyps can be removed during colonoscopy.

 If the polyps are very large, you may need to have surgery to have them removed.
 Your doctor may send the tissue from the removed polyps to be tested for cancer.